 Our Stakeholders and why we engage with them How?
-(How management and/or directors engaged with and considered our stakeholders) • What?
-(What were the key topics of engagement and consideration) • Key outcomes and actions (What was the impact of the engagement and/or consideration?)
-Our colleagues (continued) The Group's inclusion programme with five supporting Affinity Groups Group recognition platform, 'Better Everyday' to help create a culture where we say 'thank you' or 'well done' to colleagues who demonstrate our Blueprint behaviours A confidential externally facilitated whistleblowing line is available for colleagues to raise concerns Board oversight of policies that protect employees, their rights and their personal data Gender pay gap report produced Extensive colleague engagement, specifically relating to assisting shape the Future of Work programme Communications were primarily via email and the intranet with links to frequent vlogs by the Group CEO Colleagues received quarterly video updates on the Group CFO Other important news via the colleague newsletter, 'Stay Connected' The announcement of the wind-down on 10 May 2021 and the well-established Colleague Forums Following the announcement of the wind-down a comprehensive colleague communication and support plan (including detailed communications, colleague forums individual HR Rep meetings, the sharing of internal vacancies, an Employee Assistance Programme, outplacement support, online tools, resources and workshops and 24/7 wellbeing counsellor support) Colleagues were briefed in advance of any direct customer communications in respect of the wind-down Colleague Forums, attended by Graham Lindsay, were used to support the colleague consultation process for impacted CCD colleagues Review of colleague survey results and action plans Review of the whistleblowing process and output More frequent and broader types of colleague communications including regular vlogs from the Group CEO and Company MD Our communities To invest in activities and initiatives which seek to address some of the key factors which, on their own or acting together, may reduce someone's likelihood to be accepted for credit Participation in the Group Social Impact Programme that delivers community investment The Company participates in the Group CCE Committee at which Group-wide community matters are discussed and overseen by the Group Board Group Board oversight of community matters and the approach to external engagement regarding the Community contributions and charitable giving Volunteering activities in the context of the Covid- 19 pandemic Matched employee fundraising Relationships with debt charities Customer vulnerability Community Foundation Strategy and structure Linked to the closure of CCD the Group's At Group level: Volunteering Policy Approved approach to external engagement regarding the Company's purpose and role in society Tailored ESG training delivered for Company board
+(How management and/or directors engaged with and considered our stakeholders) What?
+(What were the key topics of engagement and consideration) Key outcomes and actions (What was the impact of the engagement and/or consideration?)
+Our colleagues (continued) Our Designated Group Non-Executive Director Colleague Champion plays the lead role in Board engagement with employees, understanding and representing employee interests across the Group The Group's inclusion programme with five supporting Affinity Groups Group recognition platform, 'Better Everyday' to help create a culture where we say 'thank you' or 'well done' to colleagues who demonstrate our Blueprint behaviours A confidential externally facilitated whistleblowing line is available for colleagues to raise concerns Board oversight of policies that protect employees, their rights and their personal data Gender pay gap report produced Extensive colleague engagement, specifically relating to assisting shape the Future of Work programme Communications were primarily via email and the intranet with links to frequent vlogs by the Group CEO Colleagues received quarterly video updates on the Group's results from the Group CFO Other important news via the colleague newsletter, 'Stay Connected' The announcement of the wind-down on 10 May 2021 and the well-established Colleague Forums Following the announcement of the wind-down a comprehensive colleague communication and support plan (including detailed communications, colleague forums individual HR Rep meetings, the sharing of internal vacancies, an Employee Assistance Programme, outplacement support, online tools, resources and workshops and 24/7 wellbeing counsellor support) Colleagues were briefed in advance of any direct customer communications in respect of the wind-down Colleague Forums, attended by Graham Lindsay, were used to support the colleague consultation process for impacted CCD colleagues Review of colleague survey results and action plans Review of the whistleblowing process and output More frequent and broader types of colleague communications including regular vlogs from the Group CEO and Company MD Review of colleague which is the colleague communications including regular vlogs from the Group CEO and Company MD